We use minimal analytics to improve the site. Is that okay?

 Image Quality

-Rendering overall is decent enough.
-It’s more of a classic style, I would say it lives somewhere in the Fujinon 35mm f1.4 world.
+Overall, the rendering is decent enough.
+It’s more of a classic style; I would say it lives somewhere in the Fujinon 35mm f1.4 world.

 It’s a 6 element lens that is f1.8, which is pretty crazy.
-It’s not quite as magical as the Fujifilm 35mm, it doesn’t quite have the same sort of magical focus falloff, and overall corners, edges, and bokeh are just a little bit harsher, global contrast is also a little bit lower, but for a $200 plastic lens, it’s not too far off.
+It’s not quite as magical as the Fujifilm 35mm, it doesn’t quite have the same sort of magical focus falloff, and overall corners, edges, and bokeh are just a little bit harsher; global contrast is also a little bit lower, but for a 200 USD plastic lens, it’s not too far off.

-With chromatic aberrations being its most noticeable flaw, it really shines for black and white photography for that high micro-contrast look where CA isn’t an issue.
+Although chromatic aberrations are its most noticeable flaw, it shines in black-and-white photography for that high micro-contrast look where CA isn’t an issue.

-The lens is also super sharp in the center and not too bad in the corners and edges either, with no noticable issues with vignetting or distortion.
+The lens is also super sharp in the center and not too bad in the corners and edges either, with no noticeable issues with vignetting or distortion.

 ISO 100, f1.8, 1/640